chachamp/authentication/README.md

 # Authentication System - With Social Login and System Login

 # Highlight
+- Login with zorka login, facebook, google and twitter
 - Script develop by Node.js
 - Database for authenticate is Elasticsearch
 - Database for tracking error is MongoDB